openshift-instruqt/instruqt/instruqt-tracks/serverless-camel-k-basic/02-step2/assignment.md

 }
 ```

 Note in code above how the annotation `@PropertyInject` is used to inject configured properties into variables.

 Also note how curly brackets `{{...}}` are used inside Camel routes to fetch configured properties (known as *Property Placeholders*).

-Look at the routing logic to see how *Camel* routes delivery items to different queues depending on their priority.
+Look at the routing logic to see how *Camel* delivers items to different queues depending on their priority.

 <br/>